 In addition, requiring party identification will hinder the ability of Federal Employees including our Military to participate as local elected officials.

 Administration of election laws.
-Cities and counties have very little control over the administration of elections, yet pay the majority of costs, including office overhead, voting equipment, equipment storage and security maintenance, training of staff, and printing of ballots.
+Cities and counties have very little control over the administration of elections, yet pay the majority of costs, including office overhead, voting equipment, equipment storage and security maintenance, training of staff, safety of staff and printing of ballots.
 Cities and counties also pay a portion of the costs of the salaries for registrars and members of electoral boards, to include salaries for staff other than the registrar, but have no direct connection to the appointment of these officials.
 The state should provide an adequate level of funding for local election administration that is commensurate with the State’s extensive control of the process.
 The General Assembly should not increase the cost of election administration without providing state funding to pay for the increased expenditures.

 Localities often use schools as polling places and support the continuation of schools as polling places.

-Primaries should be moved to the third week in June so schools can continue to be used as polling places.

 Timing of municipal elections.
 VML opposes legislative attempts to require that municipal elections be held in November.
 Localities should continue to retain the ability to determine if their municipal elections are held in May or November.